Academic Resources

 Course Descriptions

 The College of Law offers a variety first-year and upper level courses as part of the J.D. degree program.
-Explore the required and elective courses, and all graduation requirements in the College of Law Student Handbook.
+Explore these courses in the Jacksonville University academic catalog.
+All graduation requirements are published in the College of Law Student Handbook.

 Definition of a Credit Hour